disujha/device-stats/README.md

 =======
 # device-stats

-a capacitor plugin for android device stats
+a capacitor plugin for android and ios device stats

 ## Install